luizabreier/portfolio/_posts/2020-05-13-air-france-and-klm-my-trips.md

 ### Ancillaries with rich illustrations

 Since we launched this design, we wanted to improve our conversion, so we decided to add rich illustrations to be more appealing for the users.
-We did an A/B test for that and actually brought the conversion to an extra x%.
+We did an A/B test for that and actually brought the conversion to an extra 2%.

 ![content](/img/AncillaryV2.jpg)